schuyler-w/CS549Project/README.md

 Usage: `python main.py [data_directory] [filename.type] [metric_report.txt]`

+Example: `python main.py gtsrb model.keras classification_report.txt`

+Where data_directory is the directory where the dataset is stored, filename.type is the name of the file where the model will be saved, and classification_report.txt is the name of the file where the performance metrics will be saved.

 Data_directory, filename.type, and metric_report.txt are optional, by default: program assumes the dataset is stored in the `gtsrb` directory, model will be saved to `model.keras`, and performance metrics are saved to classification_report.txt.

 Further saves `prediction_results.png` and `confusion_matrix.png` to the current directory.